vannawillerton/vannawillerton.github.io/ModelsOfComputation.md

 ((fn [x y] (+ x y)) 1 2)
 ```

 This is a little hard to parse at first, but with a little effort you can see that this code snippet is similar to "(+ 1 2)" but with "+" replaced with the procedure definition "(fn [x y] (+ x y))".
-In this example, the procedure is constructed and them immediately applied to the arguments "1" and "2" to compute the output value "3", and then "forgotten" by the interpreter.
+In this example, the procedure is constructed and them immediately applied to the arguments "1" and "2" to compute the output value "3", and then "forgotten" by the language.
 How can we make a function that doesn't disappear?

 ## Naming things with "def"